Aman11b/Essential-Codes/React-Recap.md

  * 2.  only call hooks from react function
  * - only call hooks inside a function component or a custom hook
  * > these rules are automatically enforced by React's ESLint rules

+## More Details on useState
+> what ever we pass in useState is in initial state,react will only look at it on initial state that is when it mounts